 selective focus photography of slice fruits

-What is a Blood Deficiency?
+What is Blood Deficiency?

 In Traditional Chinese Medicine (TCM), the term blood deficiency (血 xue) doesn’t mean you are literally low on blood.
 Instead, it describes an imbalance: your blood and circulation are not fully nourishing and supporting the body as they should.